Make your emails accessible to everyone

 What is email accessibility?

-Can everyone, including people with disabilities, use your emails?
+Can everyone, including people with disabilities, receive, read, and act on the emails we send?

 This includes people who: